Editor-in-Chief: Alaa Abd-Elsayed, MD, PhD

 CONCLUSIONS: A CSF leak after lumbar drain removal that persists even after neurosurgical intervention can be successfully treated with an EBP.

-KEY WORDS: CSF leak, rhinorrhea, epidural blood patch, lumbar drain, case report
+KEYWORDS: CSF leak, case report, epidural blood patch, lumbar drain, rhinorrhea